Search within this section

 |

 ASC 450-20-25-2 requires accrual of a loss contingency if it is both probable that a liability has been incurred and the liability is reasonably estimable.
-Future rate reductions do not meet the definition of a liability; therefore, no regulatory liability should be recorded.
+Future rate reductions do not meet the criteria for accrual of a loss contingency; therefore, no regulatory liability should be recorded.

 |